pystarterhub/pystack_/README.md

 # pystack_
-This is the notes i made on python modules
+This is how i learnt python from beginner to pro